signalfx/PerfCounterReporter/README.md

 For hash values not supplied the following defaults are used.
 APIToken and SourceType are required.

-* APIToken - Your SignalFuse API token.
+* APIToken - Your SignalFx API token.
 No default.
 * SourceType - Configuration for what the "source" of metrics will be.
 No default.
 Value must be one of:
 	* netbios - use the netbios name of the server
 	* dns - use the DNS name of the server
 	* fqdn - use the FQDN name of the server
 	* custom - use a custom value.
 If the is specified then a SourceValue parameter must be specified.
-* DefaultDimensions - A hashtable of default dimensions to pass to SignalFuse.
+* DefaultDimensions - A hashtable of default dimensions to pass to SignalFx.
 Default: Empty dictionary.
-* AwsIntegration - If set to "true" then AWS integration will be turned on for SignalFuse reporting.
+* AwsIntegration - If set to "true" then AWS integration will be turned on for SignalFx reporting.
 Default: false
-* SampleInterval - TimeSpan of how often to send metrics to SignalFuse.
+* SampleInterval - TimeSpan of how often to send metrics to SignalFx.
 Default Value: 00:00:05
 * DefinitionPaths - List of file paths with counter definitions.
 Default Value: CounterDefinitions\system.counters
 * CounterNames - List of strings.
 Any additional "one off" counters to collect.
 Default Value: (empty list)